Pathophysiology Of Dementia In The Brain: What Causes It?

-Dementia can commonly be misrepresented as an illness in which you lose your memory.
-However, dementia can be a symptom of various conditions and not a disease unto itself.
+Dementia is a significant public health concern that impacts an estimated 55 million people globally.
+Associated with various cognitive, behavioral, and motor function complications, dementia is a group of symptoms that occur in various conditions—not a disease unto itself.
 There are several ways dementia can materialize, with each illness affecting the body physiologically in varying ways.
 This process is generally known as pathophysiology, and its goal is normally to explain the changes that happen in the body when a disease is present.
-Some of the most common ailments leading to dementia can include Alzheimer’s disease, Parkinson’s disease, strokes, chronic traumatic encephalopathy, and Wernicke-Korsakoff syndrome.
+Some of the most common ailments leading to dementia can include Alzheimer’s disease, Parkinson’s disease, strokes, Creutzfeldt-Jakob disease, chronic traumatic encephalopathy, and Wernicke-Korsakoff syndrome.
 Although dementia cannot currently be cured, symptoms can be treated.
 A diagnosis of dementia in yourself or a loved one can be challenging to cope with, but in-person or online therapy may help.

 Rawpixel